anon-ppl/POKT-ROKT/README.md

 - added relay chains
 - added jq functionality to reduce output

+Version 9.F 2022/10/08
+- convert hex to decimal for all chains

 Install instructions:  It is a single bash script with no dependencies. copy paste the commands below: